toddfoster/lff2json/README.md

 # Process:
 - x Find page separators: pdf has 584pp.: "\f"
-- Parse index to LFF2018 for authoritative date & name of each feast (Pp 7--18)
+- x Parse index to LFF2018 for authoritative date & name of each feast (Pp 7--18)
+- Verify index against pdf
 - How to choose slugs?
 Halfway manual?
 	- Find main page for each feast
 	- preceding page is bio